 Spinal Cord Stimulators

 Spinal cord stimulation, also known as dorsal column stimulation, is a technology that can be used as a last resort to control chronic pain unresponsive to other measures.
 In this procedure, a very thin wire is passed to the outside of the spinal lining.
 Very low levels of electrical current are sent through this wire by a miniature generator controlled by the patient.
-It is done in an operating room with anesthesia with a minimally invasive technique that does not require any incision.
+The temporary procedure, or “trial,” is done in an operating room with anesthesia with a minimally invasive technique that does not require any incision.
 If successful in controlling an individual’s pain, a more permanent stimulator is surgically placed at a later date.

 DRG (Dorsal Root Ganglion) Stimulation is a related technology which is also performed by Pioneer physicians.
 In consultation, we can help determine whether either of these modalities are appropriate for your condition and which would be more effective.